Pakistan Zindabad: History

 The Pakistan Zindabad slogan was first raised during the Pakistan Movement.
 Muslims at that time often wrote the slogan on handkerchiefs or pillowcases.
 The slogan was equally heard as Jai Hind during a visit by a British parliamentary delegation led by Robert Richards to Delhi, after the British government decided to leave India.
 On 23 December 1940, the Bihar Muslim Student Federation passed a resolution to adopt Pakistan Zindabad as their national slogan at every meeting, conference or gathering.
 In 1941, during the days of the Pakistan Movement, Muhammad Ali Jinnah on a visit to Ootacamund was received by a crowd of Muslims chanting Pakistan Zindabad; among them was a young boy of about 10 years age, who was scantily clothed.
 Jinnah called him and asked, "You were shouting Pakistan Zindabad, what do you know about Pakistan?"
 The boy replied, "I do not know very much about Pakistan.
 I only know that Pakistan means Muslim rule where many Muslims live, and Hindu rule where Hindus live," to which Jinnah observed that his message had reached the people and remarked that now the struggle for Pakistan was unstoppable.

 During the fight for an independent Pakistan the cry of Pakistan Zindabad was raised by the locals to welcome the refugees coming to Pakistan.
 The refugees also raised the cry in jubilation when they crossed the border.
 The slogans of Pakistan Zindabad and its counterpart, Hindustan Zindabad, notably found negative usage in communal riots associated with the fight for independence.

+On 3 June 1947, after an agreement for the Partition, the viceroy and the community leaders addressed the public on the radio.

+Jinnah ended his speech with Pakistan Zindabad!.

+Some listeners misunderstood his accented Urdu as the much informal "Pakistan's in the bag!".

 On 14 August 1947, Muhammad Ali Jinnah's motorcade was welcomed by shouts of Pakistan Zindabad, Quaid-e-Azam Zindabad and flower petals all along his way from the Governor General's residence to the Constituent Assembly building and back, where he attended the Proclamation of Independence and a hoisting ceremony of the Pakistan flag.

 Battle cry

 In 1947, during the First Kashmir War, an outpost of the Jammu and Kashmir State force that were under the operational control of Indian Army reported cries of Pakistan Zindabad coming from Haji Pir Pass.
-Assuming that the pass was invaded and occupied by Pakistanis, the Jammu and Kashmir State forces withdrew from the area and burnt a strategically important bridge.
-They later discovered it was a false alarm; the men were friendly forces of the Indian Army occupying the pass, who were cut off from Poonch after the bridge was blown away.
+Assuming that the pass had been invaded and occupied by Pakistanis, the Jammu and Kashmir State forces withdrew from the area and burned a strategically important bridge.
+They later discovered that it was a false alarm; the men were friendly forces of the Indian Army occupying the pass, who had been cut off from Poonch after the bridge was destroyed.